helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 phosphates from two ATP donors, the alternate mechanism occurs in a single step: the nucleophilic acceptor molecule attacks the β-phosphate of ATP, rather than the γ-phosphate.
-After formation of the trigonal bipyramidal intermedia/OCBE_IIte, it is AMP (not ADP) which is expelled, and what started out as the β and γ phosphates of ATP both remain with the acceptor.
+After formation of the trigonal bipyramidal intermedia, it is AMP (not ADP) which is expelled, and what started out as the β and γ phosphates of ATP both remain with the acceptor.